 Yacon syrup comes from the roots of the yacon plant, a tuber widely grown in South America.

-It also contains several simple sugars, including sucrose, fructose and glucose (20).
+It also contains several simple sugars, including sucrose, fructose, and glucose (

-Since your body doesn’t digest a large portion of yacon syrup, it contains about one-third the calories of regular sugar, with just 20 calories per tablespoon (15 ml) (21).
+Since your body doesn’t digest a large portion of yacon syrup, it contains about half the calories of regular sugar, with just 7 calories per tsp, or 5 milliliters (mL) (

-Additionally, though it has about 11 grams of carbs per tablespoon (15 ml), studies show that the carbs in yacon syrup don’t affect blood sugar the way regular sugar does.
+Additionally, though it has about 4 g of carbs per tsp (5 mL), studies show that the carbs in yacon syrup don’t affect blood sugar the way regular sugar does.

-However, cooking with yacon syrup is not recommended, as the fructooligosaccharides can break down when exposed to high temperatures (24).
+However, cooking with yacon syrup is not recommended, as the fructooligosaccharides can break down when exposed to high temperatures, according to some older research (

-- Maltodextrin: This highly processed sweetener is produced from starchy plants like rice, corn or wheat and contains the same amount of calories and carbs as regular sugar (25).
+- Maltodextrin: This highly processed sweetener is produced from starchy plants like rice, corn, or wheat and contains the same amount of calories and carbs as regular sugar (

-- Honey: High-quality honey contains antioxidants and nutrients, making it a better choice than refined sugar.
-However, it’s still high in calories and carbs and may not be suitable for a keto diet (26).
+- Honey: High quality honey contains antioxidants and nutrients, making it a better choice than refined sugar.
+However, it’s still high in calories and carbs and may not be suitable for a keto diet (

 - Dates: This dried fruit is often used to sweeten desserts naturally.
-Despite supplying a small amount of fiber, vitamins and minerals, dates also contain a substantial amount of carbs (32).
+Despite supplying a small amount of fiber, vitamins, and minerals, dates also contain a substantial amount of carbs (

-Summary Watch out for sweeteners that are high in sugar and carbs when following a ketogenic diet.
-These include maltodextrin, honey, coconut sugar, maple syrup, agave nectar and dates.
+Watch out for sweeteners that are high in sugar and carbs when following a ketogenic diet.
+These include maltodextrin, honey, coconut sugar, maple syrup, agave nectar, and dates.

 Following a ketogenic diet involves limiting your carb intake and reducing added sugar consumption to reach a state of ketosis.